temporalio/documentation/kb/deploy-new-version-of-workflow.md

 date: 2023-05-11T00:00:00Z
 ---

-When making code changes to a Workflow, it is important to avoid introducing non-deterministic behavior; otherwise, you may encounter non-determinism errors in your Workflow History.
+When making code changes to a Workflow, it is important to avoid introducing non-deterministic behavior.

 One way to prevent this error from occurring is to use the [Workflow Replayer](/workflows#replays) to replay existing Workflow Histories against your new code before deploying it to production.